Kiffin takes over

 LSU has recent national championships in football, women’s basketball, women’s gymnastics and baseball.
 Former football coach Brian Kelly, fired in October, was the first LSU coach since Gerry DiNardo left in 1999 to not win a national title.

 As LSU athletic director Verge Ausberry pursued him, “I just felt that passion and that alignment," Kiffin said.
-From Gov. Jeff Landry down, the state seems to have one objective: “The No. 1 thing is to get LSU football back to the national championship level where it was before.

 Trending News

-Kiffin said he consulted his former bosses Nick Saban (at Alabama) and Pete Carroll (at Southern California) about whether he should leave Ole Miss after a half-dozen years and take a job with Southeastern Conference rival.
+Kiffin said he consulted his former bosses Nick Saban (at Alabama) and Pete Carroll (at Southern California) about whether he should leave Ole Miss after a half-dozen years and take a job with a Southeastern Conference rival.

 “Over the six years there, we had other opportunities to leave, and never did,” Kiffin said in a news conference at Tiger Stadium.
 “There was only one we’re leaving for.”